taskiq-python/taskiq/docs/guide/architecture-overview.md

 Result backend is used to store and get results of the execution.
 Results have type `TaskiqResult` from [taskiq.result](https://github.com/taskiq-python/taskiq/blob/master/taskiq/result.py).
+It holds the returned value, the execution time and the exception, if the task has failed.
+See [Error handling](./error-handling.md) for more info about failed tasks.

 Every ResultBackend must implement `AsyncResultBackend` from [taskiq.abc.result_backend](https://github.com/taskiq-python/taskiq/blob/master/taskiq/abc/result_backend.py).
 By default, brokers use `DummyResultBackend`.
 It doesn't do anything and cannot be used in real-world scenarios.
 But some brokers can override it.
 For example `InMemoryBroker` by default uses `InMemoryResultBackend` and returns correct results.